LJPZebra/OLU/1P_Multicolor_System.md

 https://github.com/vbormuth/OLU/assets/38736127/a1ec581d-8022-41e5-bffa-b81bc8f1b462

+* Remov the fluorscein solution from the sample chamber and clean it.
 * Now generate the light-sheet by driving the galvanometer with a saw tooth pattern either with a function generator or via the control softward (see above).
 Adjust the amplitude of the movement such that the light-sheet covers exactly the field of view.
-* Remov the fluorscein solution from the sample chamber and clean it.
 * Now you can place your prefered sample into the light-sheet and image it.
-Fine tune the z-position of the light-sheet until you get the sharpest image as possible.
+Fine tune the z-position and x-position of the light-sheet until you get the sharpest image as possible.